 The card has two options to redeem points when booking stays at Wyndham properties.
-Wyndham’s go free® redemption option allows cardholders to book award nights.
-Cardholders can also use redeem points for a free or discounted stay at a participating club resort or vacation rental.
+Wyndham’s go free® redemption option allows cardholders to book award nights at participating hotels.
+Depending on the participating location, award nights can go for 7,500 points, 15,000 points or 30,000 points.

-Aside from redeeming points when booking stays with Wyndham, cardholders also have several other redemption options.
+Aside from redeeming points when booking stays with Wyndham, cardholders have several other redemption options.
 They can use points to book tours and activities, purchase gift cards and merchandise and make charitable contributions.
 Cardholders can also transfer points to partner programs including Amtrak, American Airlines, United Airlines and more.

-The Wyndham Rewards Earner Plus Card is a lucrative card for travelers who book frequent stays with Wyndham.
+The Wyndham Rewards Earner Plus Card is a valuable card for travelers who book frequent stays with Wyndham.
 It also comes with a host of other benefits, including unlimited earning and perks like free Wi-Fi during qualified stays, late checkouts (subject to availability) and rental car upgrades at participating locations in the U.S. and Canada.

 The Wyndham Rewards Earner Plus Card really shines when it comes to booking stays with Wyndham.
 It features both high rewards on qualified bookings, as well as the opportunity to redeem points for free nights and discounted stays.

-Cardholders receive 7,500 bonus points each anniversary year, which is enough for up to one free night at participating Wyndham properties.
+Cardholders receive 7,500 bonus points each anniversary year, which is enough for up to one free night at some participating Wyndham properties.
 While some other hotel credit cards offer members a free night flat out, Wyndham’s annual bonus is a similar alternative and can also be used with other redemption options.

 Unlike some other rewards cards, there’s no cap on your earnings for the Wyndham Rewards Earner Plus Card.
 This means that for every dollar you spend, you’ll earn points that can be redeemed on future purchases, with no upper limit.

 The balance transfer APR for the Wyndham Rewards Earner Plus Card is also a pretty good offer for borrowers looking to transfer a balance from another card.
-Cardholders are eligible for a 0 percent introductory APR for 15 months on balance transfers made within the first 45 days (15.74 percent, 19.99 percent or 24.99 percent variable APR after).
+Cardholders are eligible for a 0 percent introductory APR for 15 months on balance transfers made within the first 45 days (20.49 percent, 24.74 percent or 29.74 percent variable APR after).

 The Wyndham Rewards Earner Plus Card comes with $0 fraud liability protection.
 Cardholders aren’t responsible for any charge they didn’t authorize, which can give borrowers peace of mind when it comes to stolen cards and potential fraudulent charges.